IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_website.md

 * However, most importantly, he had supporting text for these images and screenshots.

 **What your project website should contain?**
-* *Weekly Project Progress* (AKA What have you done this past week for your project?)
+#What have you done this past week for your project?
+(which should be your done column essentially from your personal kanban)
+* *Weekly Project Progress*
  * at least, 1 post per week DUE 10am on Wednesdays.
+ (or even better) *Daily Project Progress* at least, 1 post per day for at least 4 or 5 days of the week.

   * The majority of the posts should be your own writing (well-composed and proofread for impeccable spelling and grammar).
   * brainstorming process for project idea
   * pdfs of any presentations (annotated)